 Keep up with your strength exercises; they're your injury insurance.
 Skipping them puts you at a higher risk for injuring the IT band (or anything else).
 Be diligent in strengthening the weak areas that you're predisposed to injuring.

 Remember that running is cumulative, so the best thing you can do for your long-term progress is stay consistent.
-Strong injury treatment—instead of pure rest—can get you back on the road faster and ready to train.Sign up for your next race.
+Strong injury treatment—instead of pure rest—can get you back on the road faster and ready to train.Sign up for your next running.